ioBroker/ioBroker.js-controller/admin/en/controller-upgrade.md

 ## General information for all platforms

-**For an update from js-controller 1.x to 2.x please always read the information at https://forum.iobroker.net/topic/25692/js-controller-2-0-ab-sofort-im -Latest-repo read and note!**
+**For an update from js-controller 1.x to 2.x please always read the information at https://forum.iobroker.net/topic/26759/js-controller-2-jetzt-f%C3%BCr-alle-im-stable read and note!**

 Otherwise please update the slaves first with an update of master-slave systems and the master last!